toxydose/pnwgen/README.md

-# Phonenumber Wordlist Generator v.0.1
+# Phone number Wordlist Generator v.0.1

-A wery flexible phonenumber wordlist generator based on Python.
+A very flexible phone number wordlist generator based on Python.
-Obviously, more than 30% users have their mobile phone numbers setted as passwords.
+Obviously, more than 30% users have their mobile phone numbers set as passwords.
 Sometimes you need to get a phone-numbers based wordlist for choosen region, but you have a very slow internet connection.

 This is a simple but flexible python script that allows you to operatively generate needed wordlist depending on your current situation.
-For example, the new mobile network code appears in your country, you have not wait when a new wordlist appears, you can generate the new sequence with the new code in a new file, and attach this file to your old wordlist using CLI.
+For example, the new mobile network code appears in your country, you do not have to wait when a new wordlist appears, you can generate the new sequence with the new code in a new file, and append this file to your old wordlist using CLI.

 Usage:

--Generates SNs (subscribe numbers) from 0000000 to 9999999
+-Generates SNs (subscriber numbers) from 0000000 to 9999999

 -allows to add any prefixes (e.g CC, NDC)